Why Is Your Hyaluronic Acid Skincare Drying You Out? Troubleshooting This Buzzy Ingredient

 In addition to the ingredients you use, the order and technique of your skincare routine are also important things to consider.
 For instance, when layering up your routine, make sure to start with your hyaluronic acid serum (or product) and finish off with your occlusive to “seal it all in”, so to speak.

-Need a more in-depth guide?
-Have a look at our guide to layering your skincare in the correct order
+READ: Our guide to layering your skincare in the correct order

 Better yet, when applying your hyaluronic acid step, make sure that you’re applying it to damp skin.
 Hyaluronic acid doesn’t actually contain water, so if you apply it over dry skin, it may end up pulling moisture out of the deeper layers of your skin to hydrate the surface layers, leaving you more dehydrated overall.